angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

     * Serve images from different domains (CORS)

 * How many resources will a browser download from a given domain at a time?

+It depends on the kind of browser – up-to-date Chrome, Firefox, and other major browsers should handle six to eight concurrent downloads, but older browsers will support much fewer.
+I use http://www.browserscope.org/ if there's a specific number that I need to know immediately.

 * What are the exceptions?